Speech-Summarizer-Application-IF-SB/Prachiti_morankar/README.md

-# 🎙 Meeting Summarizer Application
+# Infosys Springboard internship : Milestone-1

 A web application that **uploads or records meeting audio, removes background noise, and transcribes it to text** using state-of-the-art speech recognition and noise reduction.